Methods for teaching

 adequate situations.
 Practice of structure either in

-form is important.
+written or in oral form is important.
 Oral way of

 teaching is important.
 Speech practice is important.